The beach of Praia de Rocha with sandy white beach and cliffs and stunning ocean views

 Charming street of Sesimbra with flowers in the foreground and the ocean in the backdrop

-While you’re in Sesimbra, be sure to spend a couple of hours exploring the small town, checking out the views from the Forte de Santiago de Sesimbra, and visiting the hilltop Sesimbra Castle
+While in Sesimbra, be sure to see its sights: most importantly, check out the views from the Forte de Santiago de Sesimbra, and if you have time, I also suggest visiting the hilltop Sesimbra Castle.
+Best of all?
+Both sites are free to access!

 Stop by Setúbal